roodrigoc/SNOC/README.md

 - npm install axios child_process express fs nodemailer path ping ws

 3. Configure the SMTP and email settings in `snoc.conf`.
+4. Enter the server IP address in the `devices.js` file.
-4. Start the server using `node snocsrv.js`.
+5. Start the server using `node snocsrv.js`.
-5. Access the web interface via `http://localhost:3000` in your browser.
+6. Access the web interface via `http://localhost:3000` in your browser.

 ## Reporting Bugs
 If you encounter problems with SNOC, please file a github issue.